-You may say that self-care is all about taking action to pamper yourself, given that there are tons of comforting things you can do.
+You may say that self-care is all about taking action to pamper yourself, given that you can do many comforting things.
 But self-care is more than just treating yourself.
-It is definitely not a reward that you only consider when you think you did something great or feel like it.
-Instead, it is a vital piece of your overall well-being that needs a hundred percent attention.
-Self-care is something you do for yourself not because it is beneficial but because it is a necessity.
-Thus, you need to understand that you are responsible for your own development.
+It is not a reward you only consider when you think you did something great or feel like it.
+Instead, it is a vital piece of your overall well-being that needs attention.
+Self-care is something you do for yourself not because it is beneficial but because it is necessary.
+Thus, you need to understand that you are responsible for your development.
 With that, I offer you a therapist-arranged self-care action plan that will surely guarantee you amazing overall wellness.

 Step 1: Recognize That Self-Care Is A Must